Design a buying pathway

 Obtain approval

-Estimated 2 - 4* weeks duration.
+Estimated duration is 2 - 4* weeks.

 *Will vary with NSW Government agency policies and processes, project complexity and adequacy of stakeholder consultation.